GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/pknFracViscosityDominated/Example.rst

 **Context**

-In this example, we simulate the propagation of a Perkins–Kern–Nordgren (PKN) fracture in viscosity-storage-dominated regime, a classic benchmark in hydraulic fracturing.
-The developed planar fracture displays elliptical vertical cross-section.
-Unlike KGD and penny shaped fractures, height growth of a PKN fracture is constrained by mechanical barriers (such as bedding layers, sedimentary laminations, or weak interfaces), which promotes lateral propagation.
-This problem is solved using the hydrofracture solver in GEOSX to obtain the temporal evolutions of the fracture characteristics (length, aperture, and pressure), which are verified against the existing analytical solutions `(Kovalyshen and Detournay, 2010;  <https://link.springer.com/article/10.1007/s11242-009-9403-4>`__ `Economides and Nolte, 2000)  <https://books.google.com/books/about/Reservoir_Stimulation.html?id=rDlQAQAAIAAJ>`__.
+In this example, we simulate the propagation of a Perkins–Kern–Nordgren (PKN) fracture in a viscosity-storage-dominated regime, a classic benchmark in hydraulic fracturing.
+The developed planar fracture displays an elliptical vertical cross-section.
+Unlike KGD and penny-shaped fractures, the growth height of a PKN fracture is constrained by mechanical barriers (such as bedding layers, sedimentary laminations, or weak interfaces), thus promoting lateral propagation.
+This problem is solved using the hydrofracture solver in GEOSX to obtain the temporal evolutions of the fracture characteristics (length, aperture, and pressure).
+We validate these simulated values against existing analytical solutions `(Kovalyshen and Detournay, 2010;  <https://link.springer.com/article/10.1007/s11242-009-9403-4>`__ `Economides and Nolte, 2000)  <https://books.google.com/books/about/Reservoir_Stimulation.html?id=rDlQAQAAIAAJ>`__.

 **Input file**